Meta-models for transfer learning in source localisation: Representing AE Maps with Gaussian Processes Regression

 \subsection{Prior formulations}

 One should encode \textit{prior knowledge} of the AE maps as prior distributions over the higher-level variables $\boldsymbol{\theta} \sim p(\boldsymbol{\phi})$.
-The hyperparameters of the GP are sampled from these distributions, which characterise the expected variation, smoothness, and noise of the maps.
-The following $p(\boldsymbol{\phi})$ structure is adopted,
+The hyperparameters of the GP are sampled from these distributions, which characterise the expected variation, smoothness, and noise of the response.
+The following $p(\boldsymbol{\theta}_k \mid \boldsymbol{\phi})$ structure is adopted,

-The constants on the RHS correspond to $\boldsymbol{\phi}$, and they are specified based on intuitition.
-In view of the combined normalised space and our (basic) domain knowledge, they are set as weakly informative with distributions (\ref{e:prior_start})-(\ref{e:prior_end}) explained below.
+where $\textrm{Gamma}$ and $\textrm{Half-Normal}^+$ are the Gamma and positive Half-Normal probability distribution functions respectively.
+The Half-Normal distribution is centred at zero, with support for positive values only.
+The constants in (\ref{e:prior_start})-(\ref{e:prior_end}) correspond to $\boldsymbol{\phi}$, and they are specified given the combined normalised space as weakly informative prior distributions, explained below.

-Recall that the \textit{inputs} are normalised between [0, 1] with respect to the longest side.
-Since we expect relatively smooth $\Delta$ToA map $(f)$ and noise process $(r)$ we encode this intuition via Gamma distributed $l$ and $l_r$ which have their mode at 1.
-The \textit{output} is z-score normalised, so we expect the process variance $\alpha$ should be a little less than unity (shrunk further by outliers).
-For a half-normal distribution with a unit scale, the expectation is,
+Recall that the inputs are normalised between [0, 1] with respect to the longest side.
+We expect a smooth $\Delta$ToA map $(f)$ and noise process $(r)$, so the Gamma distributed length scales $l$ (\ref{e:prior_start}) and $l_r$ (\ref{e:prior_lr}) have their mode at $1 = (\textsf{shape} - 1) / \textsf{rate}$ \cite{bda3}.
+The output is z-score normalised, so we expect the process variance $\alpha$ should be less than unity (shrunk further by outliers).
+This is reflected by a half-normal distribution with a unit scale, with an expected value ${\textrm{E}[\alpha]} = \frac{1 \sqrt{2}}{\sqrt{\pi}} = {0.8}$